 CORAL is a very unique AI based system.
 It has been developed to provide the most effective, around the clock, protection.
 Below you can find answer to many of the frequently asked questions.
-For more information, please feel free to call our sales department at 888-567-0356 x 1
+For more information, please feel free to contact us at [email protected]

 What alerts does the CORAL system generate?

 The CORAL system alerts you in two cases:

 - Entry Alert – As soon as it “sees” a child or a person entering the pool for the first time (after the pool was completely empty for several minutes) the CORAL will sound a short alert to let you know that someone is in the pool.

 - Drowning Risk Alert: As soon as CORAL “sees” a motionless child / person, with the head under the surface of the water, it will start sounding a loud and escalating alarm

 I enter the pool but do not get the Entry Alert.
 Why?